 The arrivance of death could not be truncated, and the quatervois was, when I perceived the prospection of human malevolence to be inextricable and insoluble.
 It occurred afterwards, before the obtenebrated hour of my demise was presupposed.

 Death, I could not procrastinate the inevitable hour of my execution.
-If the soul traversed the luctation of my body, then the incompossible protension of that journey into the afterworld overcame the most supraliminal state of human psychomacy.
+If the soul traversed the luctation of my body, then the incompossible protension of that journey into the afterworld would overcome the most supraliminal state of human psychomacy.

-Appersonation had begun to cause desperation within me, as I felt the ceaseless despair in my eyes and my soul.
+Appersonation had begun to cause desperation within me, as I felt the ceaseless despair demonstrated, in my eyes and my mien.

 To describe death, it is analogous to the delusions of the brain that cause a thymopathy.

-The mind is not viduous and the incondite voices are not silent, but the unintentional silence is the most pitiless form of a fathomless death and condemnation that is worse than thlipsis.
+The mind is not empty and the incondite voices are not silent, but the unintentional silence is the most pitiless form of a fathomless death and condemnation that is worse than thlipsis.